Extreme Rules (2018): SmackDown

 On the June 19 episode of SmackDown, Rusev won a gauntlet match to become the number one contender for AJ Styles' WWE Championship at Extreme Rules.

 Prior to the gauntlet match, Daniel Bryan had a stare down with SmackDown Tag Team Champions The Bludgeon Brothers (Harper and Rowan).
 During the gauntlet match, The Bludgeon Brothers attacked Bryan, thus ensuring Bryan's elimination.
 On the June 26 episode of SmackDown, Kane returned to save Bryan from a post-match assault from The Bludgeon Brothers, reuniting Team Hell No. SmackDown General Manager Paige then scheduled Team Hell No to face The Bludgeon Brothers for the tag titles at Extreme Rules.

 At Money in the Bank, Carmella defeated Asuka to retain the SmackDown Women's Championship with the help of the returning James Ellsworth.
 On the following episode of SmackDown, Carmella attacked Asuka after a distraction by Ellsworth.
-On the June 26 episode of SmackDown, General Manager Paige scheduled a rematch for the title at Extreme Rules with Ellsworth suspended above the ring in a shark cage.
+On the June 26 episode of SmackDown, General Manager Paige scheduled a rematch for the title at Extreme Rules.
+On the July 10 episode, after Asuka defeated Ellsworth in a lumberjack match, Carmella laid out Asuka with a superkick.
+Later, it was announced that Ellsworth would be suspended above the ring in a shark cage during the championship match.

+On the July 3 episode of SmackDown, The New Day's (Kofi Kingston, Big E, and Xavier Woods) were having a pancake-eating competition when they were interrupted by Sanity (Eric Young, Alexander Wolfe, and Killian Dain), who laid out The New Day, including putting Woods through a table.
+A tables match between the two teams was then scheduled for the Extreme Rules Kickoff pre-show.